3D quaternionic condensations, Hopf invariants, and skyrmion lattices with synthetic spin-orbit coupling: Introduction

+Most studies so far have been on the two-dimensional spin-orbit coupled bosons.
+It would be interesting to further consider the unconventional condensates of bosons with the three-dimensional Weyl-type spin-orbit coupling, whose experimental realization has been proposed by the authors through atom-light interactions in a combined tripod and tetrapod level system \cite{li2012} and also by Anderson {\it et al.} \cite{anderson2011}.
+As will be shown below, the quaterinon representation provides a natural and most beautiful description of the topological condensation configurations.
 Quaternions are an extension of complex numbers as the first discovered non-commutative division algebra, which has provided a new formulation of quantum mechanics \cite{adler1995,finkelstein1962,balatsky1992}.
-Can we have unconventional BECs with non-trivial quaternionic condensate wavefunctions?
-Similarly to complex numbers whose phases span a unit circle, the quaternionic phases span a unit three dimensional sphere $S^3$.
-Spin distributions associated with quaternionic wavefunctions are obtained through the 1st Hopf map $S^3\rightarrow S^2$.
-In 3D, both condensate wavefunctions and spin distributions can be topological non-trivial due to the homotopy groups $\pi_3(S^3)=\pi_3(S^2)=Z$ \cite{wilczek1983,nakahara2003}.
-The winding number of $S^3\rightarrow S^3$ is the 3D skyrmion number and that of the $S^3\rightarrow S^2$ is the Hopf invariant.
+Similarly to complex numbers whose phases span a unit circle $S^1$, the quaternionic phases span a three dimensional unit sphere $S^3$.
+The spin distributions associated with quaternionic wavefunctions are obtained through the 1st Hopf map $S^3\rightarrow S^2$ as will be explained below.
+It would be interesting to search for BECs with non-trivial topological defects associated with the quaternionic phase structure.
+It will be a new class of unconventional BECs beyond the ``no-node'' theorem breaking TR symmetry spontaneously.

-Since one quaternion can be viewed as a pair of complex-number, two-component spinor wavefunctions map to single-component quaternion-valued ones.
-This provides a convenient view point to study its topological properties.
-In this article, we present 3D condensation wavefunctions with non-trivial topological configurations of quaternionic phases, which are stabilized by the 3D SO coupling of the $\vec \sigma \cdot \vec p$-type.
-The experimental realization of this SO coupling has been proposed by the authors through atom-light interactions in a combined tripod and tetrapod level system \cite{li2012} and also by Anderson {\it et al.} \cite{anderson2011} The condensation wavefunctions exhibit topologically non-trivial configurations as 3D skyrmions, and spin density distributions are also non-trivial with non-zero Hopf invariants.
-Spatial distributions of the quaternionic phase textures and spin textures are concentric at weak SO couplings, and evolve to lattice structures at strong SO couplings.
+In this article, we consider the unconventional condensate wavefunctions with the 3D Weyl-type spin-orbit coupling $\vec \sigma \cdot \vec p$.
+The condensation wavefunctions exhibit topologically non-trivial configurations as 3D skyrmions, and spin density distributions are also non-trivial with non-zero Hopf invariants.
+These topological configurations can be best represented as defects of quaternion phase distributions.
+Spatial distributions of the quaternionic phase textures and spin textures are concentric at weak spin-orbit couplings.
+As increasing spin-orbit coupling, these textures evolve to lattice structures which are the 3D quaternionic analogy of the 2D Abrikosov lattice of the usual complex condensate.

+The rest part of this article is organized as follows.
+In Sect. \ref{sect:model}, we define the model Hamiltonian.
+In Sect. \ref{sect:weak}, the condensate wavefunctions in the weak spin-orbit regime are studied.
+Topological analyses on the skyrmion configurations and Hopf invariants are performed by using the quaternion representation.
+In Sect. \ref{sect:inter}, the skyrmion lattice configuration of the spin textures is studied in the intermediate and strong spin-orbit coupling regimes.
+In Sect. \ref{sect:strong}, superpositions of plane-wave condensate configurations are studied.
+Conclusions are made in Sect. \ref{sect:conc}.